-Knowledge of economics is essential to understanding how money circulates, how markets work, and how to make smarter financial decisions.
-Fortunately, technology offers a range of apps that allow you to learn about economics in a free, practical, and interactive way.
-These apps are ideal for students, professionals, and anyone interested in expanding their understanding of finance, investments, and the workings of the global economy.
+Knowledge of economics is essential for understanding how money circulates, how markets work, and how to make smarter financial decisions.
+Fortunately, technology offers a number of apps that allow you to learn about economics for free, practically, and interactively.
+These apps are ideal for students, professionals, and anyone interested in expanding their understanding of finance, investments, and how the global economy works.
 Below, we list the four best apps for learning about economics at no cost.

 1. Khan Academy

-Khan Academy is a globally recognized free education platform offering comprehensive courses in economics, personal finance, and entrepreneurship.
-The app features video lessons, interactive exercises, and quizzes to help cement knowledge.
-Content covers everything from basic concepts of supply and demand to macroeconomics and monetary policy.
-The app's flexibility allows students to study at their own pace, making learning accessible to both beginners and those with some experience in the field.
+Khan Academy is a globally recognized free educational platform that offers comprehensive courses in economics, personal finance, and entrepreneurship.
+The app features video lessons, interactive exercises, and quizzes that help solidify knowledge.
+The content ranges from basic supply and demand concepts to macroeconomics and monetary policy.
+The app's flexibility allows for self-paced learning, making it accessible to beginners as well as those with some prior knowledge.

 2. Coursera (free versions)

-Coursera is known for offering courses from renowned universities, and many of these courses are free to access.
-Through the app, you can study economics topics such as microeconomics, macroeconomics, behavioral economics, and public finance.
-While some courses offer paid certificates, all learning content is free to access, including video lectures, supplementary materials, and discussion forums.
+Coursera is known for offering courses from renowned universities, and many of these programs are free to access.
+Through the app, it's possible to study economics topics such as microeconomics, macroeconomics, behavioral economics, and public finance.
+Although some courses offer paid certificates, all learning content can be accessed for free, including video lectures, supplementary materials, and discussion forums.
 The app allows you to follow courses from anywhere, making learning flexible and interactive.

 3. Investopedia: Stock Simulator & Learning

-The Investopedia app combines economics and finance learning with market practice.
+The Investopedia app combines learning about economics and finance with practical market experience.
 It offers educational articles, tutorials, and investment simulators, allowing users to understand economic concepts while applying theories to simulated situations.
-This helps to reinforce knowledge in a practical way.
+This helps solidify knowledge in a practical way.
 The app covers everything from basic concepts like inflation and interest rates to investment strategies and stock analysis, making learning dynamic and applicable to real life.

 4. EdX (free versions)

 EdX is a platform that offers online courses from international universities and institutions, many of which are free to study.
 Through the app, users can access courses in economics, macroeconomics, economic policy, and corporate finance.
-EdX offers video lessons, supplementary reading, and quizzes, allowing for structured and in-depth learning.
-Although paid certificates are available, all educational content is free, making the app an excellent option for those who want to study economics comprehensively.
+EdX offers video lectures, supplementary readings, and tests, allowing for structured and in-depth learning.
+Although paid certificates are available, all educational content can be accessed free of charge, making the app an excellent option for those who want to study economics comprehensively.

 Which one to choose?

 Choosing the ideal app depends on the student's profile and the type of learning desired.
 Khan Academy is excellent for those seeking simple explanations and interactive exercises, ideal for beginners.
-Coursera and EdX are better suited for those seeking more structured and academic learning, with courses taught by professors from renowned universities.
-Investopedia combines theory and practice, making it ideal for those looking to learn economics applied to finance and investments.
+Coursera and EdX are more suitable for those who want a more structured and academic learning experience, with courses taught by professors from renowned universities.
+Investopedia combines theory and practice, making it ideal for those who want to learn economics applied to finance and investments.

-Regardless of your choice, the important thing is to remain consistent in your studies, practice the concepts you've learned, and apply this knowledge in your daily life, whether analyzing economic news, planning your personal finances, or simulating investments.
-The economy is present in many everyday decisions, and understanding how it works helps you make more informed and strategic decisions.
+Regardless of the choice, the important thing is to maintain consistency in studying, practice the concepts learned, and apply the knowledge in daily life, whether by analyzing economic news, planning personal finances, or simulating investments.
+Economics is present in many everyday decisions, and understanding how it works helps in making more informed and strategic choices.

-Using these four apps, anyone can learn about economics for free and efficiently, developing skills that will benefit both professionally and personally.
-These apps make learning more accessible, flexible, and dynamic, allowing users to build solid knowledge without financial investment, simply by dedicating time and interest to learning.
+With the use of these four apps, anyone can learn about economics for free and efficiently, developing skills that help in both professional and personal life.
+These apps make studying more accessible, flexible, and dynamic, allowing users to build solid knowledge without needing to invest money, only dedicating time and interest to learning.